 Half-Barrel Planter Size Considerations

-Most whiskey barrel planters are sold in half-barrel sizes.
-There are also decorative smaller barrel-style planters available (see photo above).
+Most whiskey barrel planters are sold in half-barrel sizes (like this super-popular planter).
+There are also decorative smaller barrel-style planters available.
 If you want a large container garden, a half-barrel planter is a great option especially for growing lots of plants in one container.
 A whiskey barrel planter can hold your entire herb garden beside your apartment window or can be among the many containers holding a variety of plants in a large yard or garden.

-Whiskey Barrel Planter Tip: Most half barrel planters just sit right on the ground like a barrel (pictured at top), but the odd one is sliced in half from top to bottom and placed sideways in a holding bracket that sits on the ground.
-You can even find whole-barrel planters that just have a square or two cut out of them for the plants to come through!
+Most half barrel planters sit with the flat part on the ground, but the odd one is sliced in half from top to bottom and placed sideways in a holding bracket that sits on the ground.
+You can even find whole-barrel planters that just have a square or perhaps the top cut out of them for the plants to come through!

 Whiskey Barrel Garden Plant Combination Ideas